ppy/osu-wiki/wiki/Contests/Monthly_Beatmapping_Contest/en.md

 - **Runner-up:** 1 point
 - **Screening crew's #1 pick:** 1 point

 These numbers may vary depending on how many submissions the contest receives.
-Check [the wiki article](/wiki/Contests/Contest_points) for details.
+Check [the contest point article](/wiki/Contests/Contest_points) for details.

 Contest points reward users at certain thresholds: